RookieGz/CodeChic/README.md

 - [ ] Code style editor - Similar to https://uiwjs.github.io/react-codemirror/#/
 - [ ] Image hosting service - Generate direct links, allowing users to display images directly with links, eliminating the need for screenshots

 If you have any questions or feedback, to reply in the issues section.
-I hope you enjoy CodeSnap!
+I hope you enjoy CodeChic!